 - If there has been any reduction in FTEs or employee salaries or wages, begin strategizing now to try and ensure a full elimination of the reduction by June 30, 2020 (if feasible, understanding that your business circumstance may not allow for this).

-- Work with your accountant to calculate your total eligible expenses in the first 8-weeks (the potential forgivable amount).
+- Work with your accountant to calculate your total eligible expenses in the Covered Period or Alternative Covered Period.
 After the proceeds hit your bank account, spend as much as you can on eligible expenses, but not more than 25% of your anticipated forgivable amount on non-payroll expenses.

 We Can Help